jayeshgith/scorecard/README.md

 # Kabaddi Scorecard Automation

 This is a project I built to automate Kabaddi scoring using hand gesture detection.
-It uses a webcam to track the players' gestures in real-time, and based on the gesture shown, the score is updated automatically.
+It uses a webcam to track the umpairs' gestures in real-time, and based on the gesture shown, the score is updated automatically.

 I used Python with Flask for the backend, and HTML, CSS, and JavaScript for the frontend.
 MediaPipe is used to detect the hand and elbow positions from the video stream.